Chart Color Schemes

 Residential development activity is lower than average in Sheldon - Mount Cotton according to AreaSearch's national comparison of local real estate markets

-Mount Cotton has averaged approximately 10 new dwelling approvals annually.
-Between FY21 and FY25, a total of 53 homes were approved, with an additional 5 approved so far in FY26.
-Each year, on average, around 5.5 people moved to the area per dwelling built during these years.
+Mount Cotton in Sheldon has averaged approximately 10 new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, a total of 53 homes were approved, with an additional 5 approved so far in FY26.
+On average, around 5.5 people have moved to the area each year for every dwelling built over these five years.

-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-The average value of new homes being constructed is $395,000, which is moderately above regional levels, indicating an emphasis on quality construction.
-In FY26, $4.2 million in commercial development approvals have been recorded, suggesting the area's residential character.
+This has led to demand significantly outpacing supply, which typically puts upward pressure on prices and increases competition among buyers.
+The average value of new homes being built is $395,000, indicating an emphasis on quality construction that is moderately above regional levels.
+In FY26 alone, $4.2 million in commercial development approvals have been recorded, suggesting the area's residential character.
 Compared to Greater Brisbane, Sheldon - Mount Cotton shows substantially reduced construction activity, with 87.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing homes.
+This constrained new construction usually reinforces demand and pricing for existing homes.

-Furthermore, recent development has been entirely comprised of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
+Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
+Recent development has been entirely comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 The estimated count of 1051 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Looking ahead, Sheldon - Mount Cotton is expected to grow by 187 residents through to 2041.
+Looking ahead, Sheldon - Mount Cotton is expected to grow by 187 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development